The Heart Part 5: Critical reception

 "The Heart Part 5" was met with widespread critical acclaim, with Lamar's tribute to Hussle, a lifelong friend, receiving universal praise amongst critics and his peers.
 Hussle's longtime partner, actress Lauren London, described the music video as "powerful art."
-Pitchfork crowned the song with its "Best New Track" honor, with Dylan Green writing, "The convincingness of the deepfakes is mixed, to say the least, but they amplify Lamar's words and serve to visualize a complicated lineage through Blackness and the pressures of celebrity. [...]
-Perspective constantly changes the playing field of life and Lamar is preparing us for what feels like his biggest shift yet."
+Dylan Green of Pitchfork crowned the song with its "Best New Track" honor.
+While he considered the deepfake effects to not be consistently convincing, they reinforced Lamar's lyrics by visualizing the complex relationship between Black identity and the pressures of celebrity.
+He also argued that the song's shifting perspectives showed what could be the most significant artistic transition of Lamar's career.

-In a five-star review, Ben Beaumont-Thomas of The Guardian called the song "a heartstopping call for uplifted humanity", adding that Lamar's "flow is as charged and acute as ever as he lays out a manifesto of radical empathy."
-Highlighting Lamar's "own love for his community", Beaumont-Thomas praised how he "divines" Marvin Gaye's "innate social conscience, changing the title line from one of lust to one of hope, using the urgent disco rhythm to perfectly impart the seriousness of his feeling."
-Kyann-Sian Williams of NME writes that "In the final version of his form (he's said this will be his last album on the Top Dawg Entertainment label), Lamar – or Oklama – is taking ownership of his elder role in the rap world.
-He sees his influence and now wants to be a voice of reason and morality, not just a coveted rap star."
+In a five-star review, Ben Beaumont-Thomas of The Guardian called the song as "a heart-stopping call for uplifted humanity".
+He praised Lamar's delivery based on a "manifesto of radical empathy."
+Beaumont-Thomas also commended Lamar's devotion to his community, writing that he drew upon Marvin Gaye's social conscience by "changing the title line from one of lust to one of hope", with the song's urgent disco-inspired rhythm reinforcing the sincerity of its message.
+Kyann-Sian Williams of NME wrote that, on what Lamar had said would be his final album with Top Dawg, he embraced his role as an elder statesman in hip-hop.
+Williams argued that Lamar acknowledged his influence and sought to become a "voice of reason and morality" rather than simply a celebrated rapper.